SSWConsulting/SSW.Rules.Content/rules/how-to-create-a-sprint-backlog/rule.md

 ---
 type: rule
-title: Scrum - Do you know how to create a Sprint Backlog?
+title: Backlog - Do you know how to create a Sprint Backlog?
 uri: how-to-create-a-sprint-backlog
 authors:
   - title: Ulysses Maclaren